 Consolidation and Contamination Risk Reduction (C2R2)

-EGLE’s Water Infrastructure Financing Section, Remediation and Redevelopment Division, and Drinking Water and Environmental Health Division worked collectively to prioritize applications based on criteria outlined in the C2R2 Grant Overview.
-EGLE received 32 applications totaling $80,065,141.
-Applications are no longer being accepted.
+EGLE’s Water Infrastructure Funding and Financing Section (WIFFS), Remediation and Redevelopment Division (RDD), and Drinking Water and Environmental Health Division (DWEHD) finalized prioritization of the C2R2 applications in April 2021.
+Applications were scored based on the criteria outlined in the C2R2 Grant Overview.